 Sec.
-4. There shall be a definite amount of money aportioned for entertainment, the amount of which shall be set by the Council, and an itemized report of expenditures turned in at the end of the rushing season.
+5. There shall be a definite amount of money apportioned for entertainment, the amount of which shall be set by the Council.

 Sec.
-5. Only college women shall be

-guests at these entertainments.
+6. Only college women shall be guests at these entertainments.

 Sec.
-6. Afternoon entertainments shall end at six o'clock, and evening entertainments shall end so that guests shall be in their places of residence at 10:30 o'clock.
+7. Afternoon entertainments shall end at six o'clock, and evening entertainments shall end so that guests shall be in their places of residence at 10:30 o'clock.